 2pm - 5pm

-We have limited spots available for for Fall 2019 and Spring 2020 on a first come first serve basis.
+We have limited spots available for for Spring 2020 on a first come first serve basis.

 Taira Restar has a masters degree in movement-based education and is a registered somatic movement therapist.
 She is a certified Breakthrough Parenting instructor.